Benefits Assessment Support

-Benefits Assessment Support provides trained volunteers, who understand what the benefits assessment process can be like (and have sometimes been through it themselves), who can:
+Benefits Assessment Support provides trained volunteers who understand what the benefits assessment process can be like (and have sometimes been through it themselves).
+They can:

-- meet with you prior to your benefits assessment to get a full understanding of how your mental health needs affect your life
+- Contact you prior to your benefits assessment to get a full understanding of how your mental health needs affect your life.

-- attend your assessment with you, helping you give the assessor the full, accurate picture of your health
+- Attend your face-to-face or telephone assessment with you, helping you give the assessor a full and accurate picture of your health.

-- meet with you within a month of the assessment to help you understand the next steps.
+- Contact you after your assessment to help you understand the next steps.

 The support of a volunteer could increase the chances of benefits being awarded first time around, avoiding a lengthy appeal process.